Facebook Tips & Strategies

 • Incredible Reach: Your network is already on the platform.
 A single share from a friend can expose your cause to hundreds of new potential donors instantly.
 This built-in social sharing mechanism is hard to beat.

 • No Platform Fees (for Nonprofits): For fundraisers benefiting registered charities, Meta covers the donation processing fees.
-This means 100% of the money donated goes directly to the organization, which is a massive advantage over other platforms.
+This means 100% of the money donated goes directly to the organization, a massive advantage over other platforms.

 • Ease of Use: Donating takes just a few clicks without ever leaving the app.
 This low friction means people are more likely to give on impulse - a huge factor in social media fundraising.